Made in the Shade Blinds and More®

 Training & Support

-Made in the Shade Blinds and More provides a focused 58-hour training curriculum designed to prepare the two people included in the initial fee for launch.
-The program includes on-site launch assistance for operational readiness, with travel and lodging expenses borne by the franchisee, and on-site support is available for an additional fee.
+Made in the Shade Blinds and More provides a streamlined 58-hour training curriculum designed to prepare two staff members for launch.
+The program includes on-site launch assistance, with travel and lodging expenses managed by the franchisee and additional costs for on-site support.

 Franchisee Stability

 Made in the Shade Blinds and More earns a Good Stability Score.
-Three-year turnover of 5.00% sits below the typical Construction & Home Improvement franchise (around 9%).
-Out of 15 total exits, terminations dominated with 10, alongside no non-renewals, no franchisor buybacks, and 5 ceased operations.
+Three-year franchisee turnover of 5.85% sits below the typical Construction & Home Improvement franchise (around 8.5%).
+Out of 19 total exits across the three reported years, terminations were the dominant type with 12, alongside 2 non-renewals, 5 ceased operations, and no franchisor buybacks.

 Unit Growth Analysis